Anhmike/Anhmike/README.md

 ### Hi, I am Mike Pham👋

 ## Project Areas
+I am consultant in data science, machine learning, artificial intelligence.

-I am looking for employment.
+I am also looking for full-time employment.
 I tend to work on quite a few projects, as many as time permits, but my focus is mostly around the following areas:

 ### 2023 - current
   - openai